 They say you should write what you know.
 Well if that’s the case, then these four powerhouse female mystery writers have a lot of material!
-From a neurologist to a former NYC federal prosecutor to a psychologist in Providence and an appellate attorney from L.A., each woman has a unique (and interesting) background.
+From a neurologist to a former NYC federal prosecutor to a psychologist in Providence and an appellate attorney from L.A., each of these female mystery writers has a unique (and interesting) background.
 Check out how all of their careers have inspired their writing!

 Without Medicine, There Would Be No Zoe Goldman